migramirez2/Harmony-ONE/progress/theo-fandrich.md

+Q1 Review:

+I worked on developing ONE Map Social by orchestrating product development.
+I was able to receive app store approval within one week of app initation.

+In the second half of Q1 I focused more on defi and metamask portfolio.
+After several weeks of discussions, Harmony once again has a stable coin (MAI).
+Foundation for the cross-chain portfolio management is being developed.

 **2-Week Deliverables:**

 Launch Metamask portfolio style platform on Harmony for Bridge, Swap, Buy, and Lend.
 Increase wBTC bridge tvl by $50k as we usher in bitcoin adoption.